We admit four students each year across these courses.

 You can read Psychology on its own (as Experimental Psychology) or with Philosophy and/or with Linguistics (PPL).
 For any of these three options, you choose from the same list of Psychology papers and attend the same lectures and tutorials in a given topic.

-In the first two terms all students take introductory courses in three subjects chosen from: Psychology; Statistics; Linguistics, Philosophy; and Neurophysiology.
+In the first three terms all students take introductory courses in three subjects chosen from: Psychology; Statistics; Linguistics, Philosophy; and Neurophysiology.
 Lectures and weekly College tutorials are provided on each topic.
-The Preliminary Examination is taken at the end of the second term.
+The Preliminary Examination is taken at the end of the third term.

 Many people study Psychology simply because they are interested in how the brain works, and do not expect to follow a career in Psychology.
 However, there are a range of careers for which this degree is the ideal start, such as Educational Psychology and Clinical Psychology.
 There are also industrial openings in human factors (optimising the design of the interface between people and machines, e.g.

 making user-friendly human-computer interfaces), and in personnel management.